MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 |**Miscellaneous**|
 | RTC (on-SoC)<sup>2</sup> | &check; | &check; | &check; | &check; | - | - |

-<sup>1</sup> Wi-Fi support is added through aPCIe M.2 expansion port.
+<sup>1</sup> Wi-Fi support is added through a PCIe M.2 expansion port.
 NXP i.MX 8M Plus EVK ships with a supported 88W8997-based M.2 module.
 NXP provides drivers for M.2 modules based on the 88W8997 and 88W8897 Wi-Fi chips.

 <sup>2</sup> Real time clock (RTC) is implemented on-SoC and will preserve time across reset, but will not preserve time when the system is powered off.
 Add a discrete RTC to preserve time when the system is powered off.